TheLinuxEnthusiast/aws-emr-s3-data-lake/README.md

 <br>

-<p>The script sample-query.py is a simple analytical query which helps verify that parquet files were written correctly ot S3.</p>
+<p>The script sample-query.py is a simple analytical query which helps verify that parquet files were written correctly to S3.</p>

 <p>The query will list top ten most active users within sparkify logs</p>